wendlers/mcsesame/README.md

 Next, install the MCSesame Python modules:

     sudo python setup.py install

 The install will also create a SSL devcert and a basic configuration and user DB under ``/etc/mcsesame``.

+## Run from Sources Directory

+To run the daemons from this source directory, the following command has to be executed once:

+    python setup.py build

 ### Start the Daemons

 First start the ``alibaba`` daemon with:

     sudo alibaba --user $USER

 The ``alibaba`` daemon needs to be started as root, but after it accessed all the needed files, it will drop privileges to the user given with ``--user``.